mattnhb/teste_page/README.md

 ## Features

 - Responsive design that works on all devices
-- Modern dark theme with blue-teal gradient accents appropriate for data professionals
+- Elegant dark theme with purple and black gradient accents
 - Support for PDF file links (resume, project documentation, publications)
 - Image support for profile photo, project screenshots, and certifications
 - Lightbox view for certification images